pjotrp/bio-locus/README.md

 * To gain performance
 * To filter on chr+pos (default)
 * To filter on chr+pos+field (where field can be a VCF ALT)

+Use cases are

+* To filter for annotated variants
+* To remove common variants from a set

 In short a more targeted approach allowing you to work with less data.
 This tool is decently fast.
 For example, looking for 130 positions in 20 million SNPs